Lukas238/addrepo/readme.md

 # addrepo

-Minimal CLI wrapper for [node-gitlab] package to easy creating new repositories on a GitLab server and clone it localy, all in a single command.
+Minimal CLI wrapper for [node-gitlab] package to easy creating new repositories on a GitLab server and clone it locally, all in a single command.

 ```
 addrepo my-new-repository
 ```

->**IMPORTANT**: You need to have a SSH key propertly configured in your local machine and on GitLab server to be able to clone the repository after is created.
+>**IMPORTANT**: You must to have an SSH key properly configured on your local machine and on the GitLab server in order to be able to clone the repository after is has been created.

 ## Options